yuetaoZ/ElevatorBase_Refact-Test/README.md

 # ElevatorBase_Refact-Test
-This project is used for illustrate basic idea for software refactoring.
+This project is used for illustrate basic idea for software refactoring, as well as develop skills for test-driven development and evaluate the results via software quality metrics.